 - In addition to keno funds, the proceeds from cell tower leases associated with park sites produces approximately $300,000 annually, thereby bringing the total funding dedicated to the CIP for projects focused on the repair/replacement of existing facilities to $1.385 million.

-- In recent years, an additional $500,000 - $800,000 in general revenue funding has been appropriated annually to the CIP to help close the gap between project costs and available funding (excludes approx. $335,000 of general revenue appropriated specifically for EAB impacts).
+- In recent years, an additional +$1.5M in general revenue funding has been appropriated annually to the CIP to reduce the gap between project costs and available funding (excludes approx. $355,000 of general revenue appropriated specifically for EAB impacts).

 Development of New Neighborhood Parks & Trails.

-- The estimated $42.4 million in potential projects for the next 10 years to provide additional recreational opportunities to the community includes $9.0 million for development of the South Haymarket Park and $4.5 million for land acquisition along the South Beltway to facilitate development of a parallel trail corridor.
+- The estimated $49.2 million in potential projects for the next 10 years to provide additional recreational opportunities to the community includes $16.0 million for development of the South Haymarket Park and $1.5M to initiate park infrastructure development at Jensen Park.

 The Municipal Golf 10-Year Facilities Plan provides guidance regarding investments in golf course infrastructure for the next decade.

-- The plan guides preparation of the Parks & Recreation Capital Improvement Program (CIP).
+- The plan guides preparation of the Parks & Recreation Capital Improvement Program (CIP) for the Golf Program.